PastelGoose/SmartQuestions/_PRESS-RELEASE.md

 ## Quote from You ##
   > A quote from a spokesperson in your company.
-  "We want to empower teachers to do their job of empower each and every one of their students."
+  "We want to empower teachers to support each and every one of their students."

 ## How to Get Started ##
   > Describe how easy it is to get started.